ml-archive/readme/Documentation/how-to-release-a-version.md

 ## Tagging a version

 We use semantic versioning for tagging our releases.
 See the [official docs](https://semver.org/) for more information.
-Unless we have branches that points to different versions of e.g. Vapor, we usually tag from the `master` branch.
+Unless we have branches that point to different versions of e.g. Vapor, we usually tag from the `master` branch.
 If the version is not stable yet (e.g. a beta release) we mark it as a "Pre-release".

 ## Creating release notes